Jvvne/Quant-Portfolio-comparison/README.md

-# Analyisis Using Pandas with Quantative metrics
+# Analyisis Using Pandas with Quantative Metrics